AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/web/core-functionality/log-in.md

+# Log in to UIKit

-If `userId` `and` token are set during initialization, UIKit will automatically log in when the Provider is loaded and automatically log out when the Provider is unloaded.
+If `userId` and `token` are set during initialization, UIKit will automatically log in when the Provider is loaded and automatically log out when the Provider is unloaded.

+The sample code is as follows:

 ```javascript
 import { UIKitProvider } from "easemob-chat-uikit";